AToMiXhawK/tg_encrypt/README.md

 <img src="ex.png" alt="Example">

+## Thanks

+Thanks to @Lonami and @LonamiWebs for the wonderful Telethon API.

+Thanks to @elekdra for testing this out for me.

 There are many issues.
 Looking for collaborators having good knowledge in Telethon API or making a good TUI